frdpnl/codespeak/README.md

 according to my findings from the study of natural languages (such as the Classic style, Chomsky's Minimal Program.
 More details to come), and to my taste and limitations :)

+*Language does not need grammar, but grammar needs language.* (citation missing)

 A program is a sequence of paragraphs (not here yet).